 - Phone charger

 Stash them in a fanny pack, and you’re good to go.
-Avoid bringing an oversized bag—these can lead to security bottlenecks, and you won’t be allowed to take them on most rides anyway.
-Most importantly, if your child is at an age when he or she needs a stroller, it is best to bring a cheap, lightweight stroller as opposed to an expensive, bulky beast that you have to push around all day (and which might get stolen).
+If your child is at an age when he or she needs a stroller, it is best to bring a cheap, lightweight stroller as opposed to an expensive, bulky beast that you have to push around all day (and which might get stolen).
+In addition to these basics, it may be smart to bring a travel pillow for sleeping on the go.
+Whether your child needs extra support to nap in the stroller or if you need to snag a nap in your car, you’ll both be glad to have the extra support.
+Disney is certainly fun, but all that fun can also be exhausting.

 Keep an Open Mind